 Female osprey protects her young beneath the S. Capitol Street bridge.
 Photo by Kellie Bollinder

-For almost 30 years Earth Conservation Corps has engaged our DC youth in STEM education through our Raptor Watch programs!
+Earth Conservation Corps engages DC youth in STEM education through our Raptor Watch programs!

-We have partnered with scientists around the world as we track our native raptor species to provide meaningful data that will help sustain these beautiful birds in their natural habitats.
+We partner with scientists around the world as we track our native raptor species to provide meaningful data that will help sustain these vital birds in their natural habitats.

-Earth Conservation Corps believes that Raptor Watch and our Raptor Education programs are what make our efforts unique -- and most importantly, effectively engage our youth in building their STEM skills as they find connection with the birds and with science that positively impacts and protects our environment.
+Our Raptor Watch and our Raptor Education programs make our efforts unique -- and most importantly, effectively engage our youth in building their STEM skills as they find connection with the birds and with science that positively impacts and protects our environment.

 Watch this video following former Chief of Police and Earth Conservation Corps Board Member, Cathy L. Lanier as she partakes in our Osprey Tracking Program with leading ornithologist Dr. Bierregaard & our Bald Eagle Cam monitoring!